jeremyfix/ros-and-unity/DronePrefab/README.md

 1. Import the unitypackage asset within Unity3D
 1. Import the ros sharp release 1.2a unitypackage asset from [3]
 1. Drag and drop the Drone/DroneRos prefab
-1. Create an empty object and add a RosSharp/Scripts/RosCommunication/RosConnector component to it
+1. Create an empty object and add a RosSharp/Scripts/RosCommunication/RosConnector component to it.
+Set the Ros bridge server URL attribute to your localhost **ws://127.0.0.1:9090**
-1. Drag and drop a RosSharp/Scripts/RosCommunications/UnityTimePublisher component to your RosConnector; Set the topic to */drone/image/compressed*
+1. Drag and drop a RosSharp/Scripts/RosCommunications/UnityTimePublisher component to your RosConnector; Set the topic to **/drone/image/compressed**
-1. Assign your camera of your instance of the DroneRos prefab to the UnityTimePublisher/Message provider attribute; Set the topic to */drone/3rdview/compressed*
+1. Assign your camera of your instance of the DroneRos prefab to the UnityTimePublisher/Message provider attribute
-1. Do the previous 2 steps for the ThirdPersonCamera  of your instance of DroneRos
+1. Do the previous 2 steps for the ThirdPersonCamera  of your instance of DroneRos, and set the topic of the publisher to **/drone/3rdview/compressed**
-1. Drag
+1. Drag and drone a RosSharp/Scripts/RosCommunication/Subscriber to your RosConnector.
+Set the topic to **/drone/cmd_vel**  and assign your instance of DroneRos  to the MessageReceiver

+You can now roslaunch the test.launch script in this repository and then start the game within unity3D;

+You should get two image topics (see with rqt_image_view)  and a Twist topic on /drone/cmd_vel on which you can post your commands.

 [3]  https://github.com/siemens/ros-sharp/releases